 Bridgeway is subject to a 2% premium tax on all payments received from AHCCCS for premiums, reinsurance, and reconciliations.
-Total premium tax expense for the year ended September 30, 2016 was \$4,271,986.
-At September 30, 2016, premium taxes payable totaled approximately \$15,000 and is included in accounts payable and accrued expenses in the accompanying balance sheet.
+Total premium tax expense for the years ended September 30, 2017 and 2016 was approximately \$4,371,000 and \$4,272,000, respectively.
+At September 30, 2017 premium taxes receivable totaled approximately \$40,000 due to an overpayment and is included in capitation and supplement receivables in the accompanying balance sheet.
+At September 30, 2016 premium taxes payable totaled approximately \$15,000 and is included in accounts payable and accrued expenses in the accompanying balance sheet.

 Fair value measurements - FASB ASC 820, Fair Value Measurements, establishes a common definition for fair value to be applied to accounting principles generally accepted in the United States of America requiring use of fair value, establishes a framework for measuring fair value, and expands disclosures about such fair value measurements.
 FASB ASC 820 also establishes a hierarchy for ranking the quality and reliability of the information used to determine fair values.
-FASB ASC 820 requires that assets and liabilities carried at fair value be classified and disclosed in one of the following three categories: